NETWAYS/foreman-training/provisioning/02_configuration.md

 ### Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set parameter "enable-puppetlabs-repo" to "true"

 Navigate to "Hosts > Operating systems" and search the CentOS entry.
-Click it and in the dialog on the "Operating System" tab change the "Minor version" to "2.1511", on the "Partition table" tab select "Kickstart default", on the tab "Installation media" select "CentOS mirror", on the "Templates" tab select the templates associated earlier and on the "Parameters" tab add the parameter "enable-puppetlabs-repo" with value "true".
+Click it and in the dialog on the "Partition table" tab select "Kickstart default", on the tab "Installation media" select "CentOS mirror", on the "Templates" tab select the templates associated earlier and on the "Parameters" tab add the parameter "enable-puppetlabs-repo" with value "true".
 Click on "Submit".

 If using Puppet 4 the parameter "enable-puppetlabs-pc1-repo" will add the required Puppet Collection also to the newly deployed